 Posting of notices on campus bulletin boards is done by the Student Activities office, located in the Student Center.
 Non-student organization flyers that are generated by the College need to be approved by the Public Information Office, sports-related flyers need to be approved by the Athletic Office, and all others need approved by the Student Activities Office.
-The College does not post business advertisements, rental notices or help wanted notices.
+The College does not post business advertisements.
 For more information, contact Student Activities at 240-500-2225.